jim-deriv/flutter-chart/doc/interactive_layer.md

 - Testing or automation scenarios
 - Domain-specific interaction patterns for particular types of charts or analyses

-## State Transitions
+## DrawingV2

-The Interactive Layer manages transitions between states based on user interactions:

-1. **NormalState → SelectedToolState**: Occurs when the user taps on or starts dragging an existing drawing tool
-2. **SelectedToolState → NormalState**: Occurs when the user taps outside the selected tool
-3. **NormalState → AddingToolState**: Occurs when the user initiates adding a new drawing tool
-4. **AddingToolState → NormalState**: Occurs when the new tool creation is complete

-Note that both NormalState and SelectedToolState include the HoverState functionality through the mixin pattern.

-For a comprehensive visual representation of the architecture and state transitions, see the Interactive Layer Architecture Diagram section below.
+`DrawingV2` is the base interface for all drawable elements on the chart.
+It defines the core functionality that any drawing must implement to be rendered and managed by the Interactive Layer:

+1. **Painting**: Renders the drawing on the canvas with appropriate visual styles based on its current state, including colors, line styles, and interactive elements like control points when needed.

+2. **Hit Testing**: Determines if a user's interaction point intersects with the drawing, using geometry-specific algorithms that can distinguish between different parts of the drawing (edges, control points, etc.).

+3. **Bounds Calculation**: Provides the drawing's bounding rectangle and other key points, ensuring accurate layout and efficient rendering even as the drawing is modified.

+4. **Handle User Interaction Gestures**: Processes user inputs (taps, drags, hovers) and responds with appropriate state changes and visual feedback based on the current context.

-## DrawingToolState
+### DrawingToolState

-Each drawing tool on the chart has its own set of state, represented by the `DrawingToolState` enum:
+Each drawing tool that implements `DrawingV2` has its own state, represented by the `DrawingToolState` enum:

 ```dart
 enum DrawingToolState {